saptak/envddext/docs/envoy_gateway_implementation_plan.md

   - Integrated with existing Kubernetes helper functions
 - **Completed**: May 22, 2023

-## Iteration 3: HTTP Routing and Testing Tools
+## Iteration 3: HTTP Routing and Testing Tools ✅ PARTIALLY COMPLETED

-### Task 3.1: Add HTTPRoute Configuration (2 days)
+### Task 3.1: Add HTTPRoute Configuration (2 days) ✅ COMPLETED
-- [ ] Implement dedicated UI for HTTPRoute creation with rule configuration
+- [x] Implement dedicated UI for HTTPRoute creation with rule configuration
-- [ ] Add validation for route configuration to prevent common mistakes
+- [x] Add validation for route configuration to prevent common mistakes
-- [ ] Create visual indicator of route status and connection to Gateway
+- [x] Create visual indicator of route status and connection to Gateway
+- [x] Enhanced dark theme integration for all form components
-- **Testable Outcome**: Users can create HTTPRoutes with proper validation and see their connection to Gateways
+- **Testable Outcome**: Users can create HTTPRoutes with proper validation and see their connection to Gateways ✅
+- **Implementation Details**:
+  - Created comprehensive `HTTPRouteCreationForm` component with full validation
+  - Implemented support for multiple routing rules with path matching, headers, and query parameters
+  - Added backend service configuration with weight-based traffic splitting
+  - Integrated timeout configuration for request and backend timeouts
+  - Applied complete dark theme styling for Docker Desktop integration
+  - Added real-time validation with detailed error messages
+- **Completed**: May 22, 2025

 ### Task 3.2: Add Testing Tools (1-2 days)
 - [ ] Implement a simple HTTP client in the UI for testing routes